Supermodel Nicole Trunfio Poses Nude While Pregnant

 The 31-year-old Australian supermodel and CEO of Erth Jewelry had announced on Instagram in October she and husband and Grammy-winning musician Gary Clark Jr. are expecting a baby girl.
 The two are parents to son Zion, who will turn 3 this month.

 In a series of nude pregnancy photos obtained by E!
 News, Trunfio covers her chest and cradles her bare baby bump.
 She also poses topless while wearing a pair of jeans, unbuttoned.
+The photos were taken by photographer Tiziano Lugli.
+Carly Fisher did Trunfio's makeup, while Glen Coco Oropeza styled her hair.

 Trunfio has modeled for campaigns by the likes of Dolce & Gabbana, Versace and Valentino, as well as Victoria's Secret, and served as a mentor on season two of the Bravo reality show Make Me a Supermodel, which aired in 2009.